guildai/guildai/guild/tests/uat/README.md

 ## Training a Guild package

-*Installing and training a model from a Guild package*
+*Installing and training a model from a Guild package.*

 - [install-mnist-packages](install-mnist-packages.md)
 - [packages-after-mnist-install](packages-after-mnist-install.md)